 However, I’m not at all concerned with how they “think” (snicker); I’m more or so perturbed with their further dalliance into the gulf from which there is no point of return–no different than death.
 Yes, I’m getting ready to infer my in-depth perspective on the decision-making that takes place all the way over there on that side of the Mississippi.
 Bet, I might as well say Gehenna.
 I’m alluding to

-Silly Ass Valley Silicon Valley–a locale where you’ll never see Hexagon Lavish establish itself.
-And, as you all can see, I’m not the kind of entrepreneur who’ll stand up and clap his hands together whenever Ben Horowitz or the real-life Humpty Dumpty, Marc Andreessen, walks out onstage to deliver their flawed perspectives on why they can’t comprehend the failure rate of SV-based startups or sit there in that same attentive audience to hear the four-letter-word pasquinades of Chamath Palihapitiya or watch Sheryl Sandberg leave the aura of grace laced with a little bit of Massengill on the faces of those who long to be the manifestation of the noun diversity–in the tech industry overall.
-Silly Ass Valley Silicon Valley is a haven for these cash-rich/credibility-poor Leprechauns–and, at the same time–it’s a would-be haven for those who truly want to penetrate a multitude of consumer-based markets with products that either were or are-to-be developed to actually “benefit humanity“, like software for allergen detection, distinction, classification and analysis, but most of you investors (yeah, I know you’re reading) would rather “donate” (snicker) $1 billion to some clandestine non-profit organization whose mission is to prevent the advent of Skynet.
+Silly Ass Valley Silicon Valley–a locale where you’ll never see Hexagon Lavish® establish itself.
+And, as you all can see, I’m not the kind of entrepreneur who’ll stand up and clap his hands together whenever Ben Horowitz and Marc Andreessen walk out onstage to deliver their flawed perspectives on why they can’t comprehend the failure rate of SV-based startups or sit there in that same attentive audience to hear the four-letter-word pasquinades of Chamath Palihapitiya or watch Sheryl Sandberg leave the aura of grace laced with a little bit of Massengill on the faces of those who long to be the manifestation of the noun diversity–in the tech industry overall.
+Silicon Valley is a haven for these cash-rich/credibility-poor Leprechauns–and, at the same time–it’s a would-be haven for those who truly want to penetrate a multitude of consumer-based markets with products that either were or are-to-be developed to actually “benefit humanity“, like software for allergen detection, distinction, classification and analysis, but most of you investors (yeah, I know you’re reading) would rather “donate” (snicker) $1 billion to some clandestine non-profit organization whose mission is to prevent the advent of Skynet.